SaileshP97/Chatbot/README.md

 # Chatbot
-This is a Chat bot project.
+This is a Chatbot project.